Maharashtra HSC Board Exam Date:23 Jan' 26 - 09 Feb' 26

 The MSBSHSE typically conducts one main board exam (usually in February-March) and a supplementary exam (generally in July-August) for students who need a second chance.

-This supplementary exam is different from the ‘two-exam system’, where both attempts may become a part of the regular schedule and open to all students.
+This supplementary exam is different from the ‘two-exam system’, where both attempts may become a part of the regular schedule and are open to all students.

 Currently, the board has not made any official announcement regarding the introduction of the Maharashtra board two-exam system.